sculptor/sculptor.github.io/documentation/mongodb-tutorial.md

 #### Own AccessObject

-You can also easily create your own Access Object (as described in the [Advanced Tutorial][14]) with full access to the underlaying DBCollection.
+You can also easily create your own Access Object (as described in the [Advanced Tutorial][14]) with full access to the underlaying `DBCollection`.
-For example, a query that finds a blog Posts with comments.
+For example, a query that finds blog posts with comments.
 In `model.btdesign`:

 ~~~
-Repository PostRepository {
+Repository BlogPostRepository {
-    List<@Post> findPostsWithComments => AccessObject;
+    List<@BlogPost> findPostsWithComments => AccessObject;
 }
 ~~~